len-onN/tunts.rocks-challenge/README.md

 deactivate
 ```

-## Introduction to openpyxl Library
+## Introduction to gspread Library
-The code in this repository utilizes the openpyxl library, a powerful Python library for reading and writing Excel files.
-It provides functionalities to manipulate Excel spreadsheets, making it easier to work with data in Excel format.
-To learn more about openpyxl, visit [openpyxl documentation](https://openpyxl.readthedocs.io/).
+The code in this repository utilizes the gspread library, a Python library that simplifies the interaction with Google Sheets.
+It allows for reading and writing data to Google Sheets, making it convenient for handling spreadsheet data in a Google Sheets environment.
+To explore more about gspread, refer to the  [gspread documentation](https://docs.gspread.org/en/latest/index.html).